shuyuanguo/YTU-Particle-Physics/content/home/welcome.md

   css_style: null
   css_class: null
 ---
 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **YTU Particle Physics Group** consists of active and young researchers with interests in Flavor Physics, TeV New Physics and Dark Matter Detections.